enes-plt/enes-plt/README.md

 • 💻 Computer Science Student at Toronto Metropolitan University

-• 🌴 I enjoy walking in parks and coding
+• 🌴 I enjoy walking in parks, reading and coding

 • 📈 Always eager to learn and develop new skills!